Kiln Cottage is built on the site where our potter-artist cousin Thom Borthwick used to buy his kilns and clay.

 The house is just a few seconds walk from a National Trust owned meadow - Young's Land (see below) - and adjacent to that is the well-surfaced North Norfolk Coast Path which heads west to Hunstanton and east to Sea Palling.

-A two-minute walk from Kiln Cottage will take you to the village shops: a Spar supermarket, a wet fish shop, gift shop, the Kings Arms pub, and art gallery.
-Further along is the imposing Blakeney Hotel which overlooks the quay, several more art galleries, the Blakeney Manor Hotel, the Blakeney Delicatessen, restaurants, the White Horse pub and the amazingly well-stocked Anchor gift and clothing shop.
+A two-minute walk from Kiln Cottage will take you to the village shops, a Spar supermarket, a wet fish shop, gift shop, the Kings Arms pub, and art gallery.
+Further along is the imposing Blakeney Hotel which overlooks the quay, several more art galleries, the Blakeney Manor Hotel, Magpie Bakery, the Blakeney Delicatessen, restaurants, the White Horse pub and the Anchor gift and clothing

 The view from the North Norfolk Coast Path, over Young's Land to Kiln Cottage